11 Jan 2011

 There have been multiple Glen Elgin 1968 releases from the Gordon & MacPhail stocks.
 This one was matured in a refill sherry hogshead and bottled in 2004.

 Glen Elgin 35 yo 1968 (46%, Gordon & MacPhail Connoisseurs Choice 2004)

-Nose: very subtle sherry.
+Nose: very subtle sherry, and very oaky – in a good way.
 Shows oak polish, ripe pears and some cinnamon.
 Quite a lot of eucalyptus honey as well.
 A hint of bubblegum in the background – a nice touch.
 Faint hints of burnt sugar.
 Nice and lively for such an old malt with a luxurious charm.
 Mouth: sherry again, but with a smoky, even very lightly peated profile.
 Charred oak?
 Walnut skin and liquorice.
 Some toffee.
 Gets a little sharp towards the end, with resin, tannins and hints of mustard seeds.
 Bitter almonds as well.
 Finish: long, really dry and slightly herbal.

 A great nose, but a little too resinous and tannic on the palate to get a higher score.
 Around € 120 but almost impossible to find.